nehaljwani/team.exiv2.org/book/IMaEA.md

 ### XMP in Gif

 This is supported by Gif89a files and documented by Adobe in XMPSpecificationPart3.pdf on page 17 of the 2010 edition.
 At present I don't have a sample GIF with embedded XMP.
-I don't know if Exiv2 support GIF/XML.
+I don't know if Exiv2 supports GIF/XML.

 [TOC](#TOC)
 <div id="2"/>